AdobeDocs/experience-manager-cloud-service.en/help/assets/use-assets-across-connected-assets-instances.md

 +++

-+++**How many [!DNL Sites] deployments can you connect to a remote DAM deployment after configuring Connected Assets?**
++++**Can you connect multiple [!DNL Sites] deployments to a remote DAM deployment after configuring Connected Assets?**

-You can connect a maximum of four [!DNL Sites] deployments to a remote DAM deployment after configuring Connected Assets.
+Yes, you can connect multiple [!DNL Sites] deployments to a remote DAM deployment after configuring Connected Assets.
 For more information, see [Connected Assets architecture](#connected-assets-architecture).

 +++